CrystalCover/TownOfSalem/README.md

 - Day and night headers in the chat log are now properly filtered in the Spanish language.
 - If you end up visiting a jailed player as an Arsonist, the jailed player will no longer be shown as doused.
 - Toaster notifications for party invites appear again.
+- Upon role conversions, avatar name labels will be properly updated.

 ### Reversals
 - T\*v\*rn K\*\*p\*r and B\*\*tl\*gg\*r are renamed back to Escort and Consort; their role icons and all associated strings are also changed back.